namnd/namnd.github.io/content/posts/nixos-and-virtual-machine.md

 Linux is already dominant in the server world.
 It's getting more and more popular in the desktop / laptop market, and I think its popularity will keep growing.
 I can see myself keep using Linux for the foreseeable future.
-It doesn't matter what device I might get from the next jobs, I still have a piece of mind that what I have today will continue working tomorrow.
+It doesn't matter what device I might get from the next jobs, I still have a peace of mind that what I have today will continue working tomorrow.

 ## How